 After a few years of sporadic performances, in May 2008 VCC traveled to Cumberland, MD performing in and winning the first annual Delfest band competition and providing a catalyst for the band's growing creative energy and commitment.

-VCC has released four studio albums of all original material to date- The Vinegar Creek Constituency (released 2008); Angel of the Last Waltz (2010); Don't Go Back In Time (2013); and Amerikindasorta (2018).
-They frequently perform in clubs, pubs, theaters, festivals, street corners, living rooms, and venues of all sorts in a continuously-expanding range throughout the US and Europe as the full 5-piece band or in a stripped down duo or trio configuration.
+VCC has released four studio albums of all original material to date- The Vinegar Creek Constituency (released 2008); Angel of the Last Waltz (2010); Don't Go Back In Time (2013, broke top 40 on the International Folk DJ charts); and Amerikindasorta (2018).
+They frequently perform in clubs, pubs, theaters, festivals, street corners, living rooms, and venues of all sorts in a continuously-expanding range throughout the US and Europe as the full 5-piece band or in a stripped down, powerhouse duo or trio configuration.

 The Vinegar Creek Constituency are:

-Mark "Banjo Doc" Rast - Banjo, dobro, vocals, "special" effects
+Mark "Banjo Doc" Rast - Banjo, dobro, vocals

 Mike Vitale- double bass, vocals